Sign in

 | #42 | 1/2 inch | Stew |

-We hope this blog post helps you understand what are different types of commercial meat grinder hub sizes and what are the plate sizes used.
+We hope this post clarifies the different types of commercial meat grinder hub sizes and the plate sizes used.

-If you have any questions or comments, please feel free to contact us at 630-613-.
+If you have any questions or comments, please feel free to contact us.

 What Do The Numbers On Meat Grinders Mean?

-Contact us to discuss your requirements of heavy duty meat grinder.
-Our experienced sales team can help you identify the options that best suit your needs.
+For details on a heavy duty meat grinder, contact us.
+Our experienced sales team can assist you in identifying the best options for your needs.

 Number Plate Diameter #5 2 1/8 inches #8 2 1/2 inches #10 2 3/4 inches #12 2 3/4 inches #20 3 1/4 inches #22 3 1/4 inches #32 3 7/8 inches #42 5 1/16 inches #52 5 1/8 inches